Michael Hussey: Tests

-On 6 January 2008, at the SCG, Hussey scored his eighth Test century against India.
+On 6 January 2008, in the Second Test of the Border-Gavaskar Trophy at the SCG, Hussey scored his eighth Test century, against India.
 This was the first time he scored more than 50 runs at that ground.
 He ended up not out on 145, before Ponting declared.
+This would be Australia's 16th successive Test victory, as the Australians won in controversial circumstances.
 However, in the first innings of the next Test he scored his first Test duck.

+Hussey registered his ninth Test hundred in the First Test of the 2008 Border-Gavaskar Trophy at M. Chinnaswamy Stadium in Bangalore.

 Hussey claimed his first Test wicket against South Africa on the third day of the 2008 Boxing Day Test at the MCG, when Paul Harris skied a ball over Mitchell Johnson's head and the latter ran back and took a running catch as the ball fell down past his shoulder.

-Hussey played in all five of Ashes Test matches in England in 2009, scoring 276 runs in 8 innings.
-This gave him an average of 34.5.
-This included a century in Australia's second innings in the Fifth and final Test at The Oval where he scored 121, potentially saving his Test career after a long run without a century.
-He also scored two half centuries at Lord's in the Second Test, which England won, and in the Third Test at Edgbaston, which ended in a draw.
-He also took five catches in the field.
+Hussey played in all five Tests of the 2009 Ashes Series in England, scoring 276 runs in 8 innings with a series average of 34.5.
+He scored two half centuries, one at Lord's in the Second Test, which England won, and one in the Third Test at Edgbaston, which ended in a draw.
+He scored his tenth Test century in Australia's second innings in the Fifth and final Test at The Oval, where he scored 121, potentially saving his Test career after a long run without a century.
+He also took five catches through the series.

-In the summer of 2009/10 Hussey scored his eleventh test century.
-Australia were playing Pakistan and were losing badly when Hussey proved yet again that he was brilliant with the tail end, scoring an unbeaten 134.
-This innings with Peter Siddle who scored 38 potentially saved the match as Australia went from a terrible position to a reasonable one and ended up winning the match with Michael Hussey named man of the match for his heroic effort.
+In the summer of 2009/10 Hussey scored his eleventh Test century.
+Australia were playing Pakistan and were losing badly when Hussey proved his abilities in batting with the tail end, scoring an unbeaten 134 at the SCG.
+This innings with Peter Siddle, who scored 38, potentially saved the match as Australia went from a terrible position to a reasonable one and ended up winning the match with Hussey named man of the match for his heroic effort.

 In the first Test of the Frank Worrell Trophy against the West Indies in 2009 at the Gabba, Hussey took his second Test wicket after Dwayne Bravo hooked a short ball straight to deep backward square leg which was caught comfortably by Ben Hilfenhaus.